rsmp-nordic/rsmp_core/source/applicability/transport_of_data.rst

 .. note::
    Implementing support for encryption is not required unless otherwise stated.

-If encryption is used than the following applies:
+If encryption is used then the following applies:

 * Encryption settings needs to be configurable in both the supervision system as well as the site.